-Mark brought with him some replica sledges that could be used by students in the sports hall, as well as bringing ice sledges to look at and GB kit to dress up in.
-I then spent time with students printing, drawing, sound, photo and video editing, and creating stop-frame animation.
-The video was exhibited alongside some of their 2D images at Spirit in Motion, part of the Sochi Winter Paralympic Flame lighting celebrations held in Buckinghamshire; the birthplace of the paralympics.
+Mark brought with him some replica sledges that could be used by students in the sports hall, as well as bringing ice sledges to look at and GB kit to dress-up in.
+Kristina then spent time with students printing, drawing, sound, photo and video editing, and creating stop-frame animation.
+The resulting video was exhibited alongside some of their 2D images at Spirit in Motion, part of the Sochi Winter Paralympic Flame lighting celebrations held in Buckinghamshire; the birthplace of the paralympics.
 It was also screened at the Together Film Festival.Filed in: